MozillaFoundation/foundation.mozilla.org/README.md

 - `python manage.py update_site_domain`

-Mock data can be loaded into your dev site with the following command
+Fake model data can be loaded into your dev site with the following command

-- `python manage.py loaddata networkapi/fixtures/test_data.json`
+- `python manage.py load_fake_data`

 This will set up a default superuser account for you to use: